ct-js/docs.ctjs.rocks/docs/tips-n-tricks/movement.md

 1. Move the character as is, then move it out of possible collisions.
 2. Check for collisions first, and then move if there is free space.

-`this.moveContinuous` and `this.moveContinuousByAxes` follow the second strategy and are often enough to avoid clipping.
+`this.moveBullet` and `this.moveSmart` follow the second strategy and are often enough to avoid clipping.
 But if you are not using these methods, you will either follow the first strategy or check for possible collisions before movement by yourself.
 Here is how to do it.

 ### Getting out of collisions